 If your boiler breaks down, call out a Gas Safe registered engineer to find out what's wrong and whether it can be repaired.
 If you live in a rented property, call your landlord.

-If you're a homeowner, you may be able to buy a new boiler:
+If you're a homeowner, you may be able to get a new boiler:

-- via the Energy Company Obligation scheme (see pages 32-33) - with a Budgeting Loan or Budgeting Advance, if you receive certain means-tested benefits, such as Universal Credit, which you'll repay out of your ongoing entitlement.
-Contact your local Jobcentre Plus office to apply (page 39) - with emergency assistance from your local council or from one of the schemes on page 26 - by putting your Winter Fuel Payment towards a new boiler.
+- via the Energy Company Obligation scheme (see pages 34-35) - with emergency assistance from your local council or from one of the schemes on page 26 - with a Budgeting Loan or Budgeting Advance, if you receive certain means-tested benefits, such as Universal Credit, which you'll repay out of your ongoing entitlement.
+Contact your local Jobcentre Plus office to apply (page 40) - by putting your Winter Fuel Payment towards a new boiler.

-In Wales, you might be able to apply to:
+In Wales, you might also be able to apply to:

-- Nest a Welsh Government scheme to reduce the number of households in fuel poverty by making homes more fuelefficient.
+- Nest a Welsh Government scheme to reduce the number of households in fuel poverty by making homes more fuel-efficient.
 It's open to homeowners and private renters who meet certain criteria. - The Welsh Government's Discretionary Assistance Fund a scheme aimed at those who are in urgent need of assistance and cannot access any other help or funding.
 For more information on these schemes, see Age Cymru's factsheet Help with heating costs in Wales.